More middle-aged and older adults are wearing soft contacts than ever.

 Initially, the use of an over-the-counter reader or prescription reading glass for occasional use works well for people in the early stages of presbyopia.
 They are worn over distance contact lenses so there is little adjustment and vision is clear near and far.
 However, they need to be with you, not left in the car or at work, and oftentimes people end up just wearing readers all day since it is just that much clearer.

 This fitting technique can be used with any type of contact lens.
 The brand of lenses you are currently wearing can often be used to fit you with monovision.
 Your dominant eye is determined.
 Then the non-dominant eye prescription is adjusted to compensate to make it a reading contact lens.
 So once fitted you have one eye for distance and the other for reading.
-Yes, it sounds really crazy, but it actually works quite well.
+Yes, it sounds really crazy, but it can actually work quite well.
 Your brain initially has to adjust to using each eye individually to obtain the sharpest vision, but once this is achieved, year-to-year adjustments can be made to the reading eye to allow comfortable distance and reading vision for many years.

 Monovision fits are not always successful.
 Some people just cannot adjust to it regardless of motivation or desire.
 It seems to work best when someone has had some difficulty with reading and they are noticing more and more that they need their readers.
 At that point, they can appreciate the ability to read and their brain seems to adapt more readily.
 When I wear my contacts this is the option I have used for myself.